jupyter-on-openshift/jupyter-notebooks/README.md

 Using the OpenShift Web Console
 -------------------------------

-The notebook images can also be deployed from the web console by selecting _Deploy Image_ from the _Add to Project+ menu, and then choosing the image from _Image Stream Tag_.
+The notebook images can also be deployed from the web console by selecting _Deploy Image_ from the _Add to Project_ menu, and then choosing the image from _Image Stream Tag_.

 To build a custom notebook image from the web console, select _Browse Catalog_ from _Add to Project_.
 Enter ``jupyter`` in the search field and then select _Jupyter Notebook Builder_.